 How the United Club Infinite Card compares to other airline/travel cards

 If you’re a frequent traveler who likes premium perks and always flies United, this card might be a good option for you.
-If you aren’t loyal to United, a premium travel card like the Chase Sapphire Reserve or The Platinum Card® from American Express might be a better option for you because they’ll have more flexible redemption options.
+But if you aren’t loyal to United, a premium travel card like the Chase Sapphire Reserve or The Platinum Card® from American Express might be a better option for you because they’ll have more flexible redemption options and more rewards potential at a similar price point.

 Best cards to pair with the United Club Infinite card